alex-2015/webappfind/README.md

 	across browser is other browsers will be supported in the future) but could allow WAF to work with some legacy apps that do not have the message listening code.
+    1. Consider off-by-default mechanism for websites to not only ask to handle filetypes, but to ask to set up built-in executables or specific executables for OpenWith or default execution of a given file type/extension.
 1. Submit to AMO, Bower, etc.

 ## Medium priority todos